basiacio/GitHappens/README.md

 #### GitHappens is a Ruby on Rails C.R.U.D. application.

-A star wars themed application for users' to strengthen their coding skills.
-Teacher's are given the ability to create problems for their students.
-The students' can then test their knowledge by engaging in different problem sets ranked by skill.
-Each problem set is solved by the user entering their code in a sandbox which is then matched with the answer using regular expression.
-Problem sets may be attempted more than once.
-Each set ends with a percentage grade and the ability to earn a doughtut upon 100% completion.
+A Star Wars themed application for users to strengthen their coding skills.
+Teachers are given the ability to create problems for their students.
+Students can then test their knowledge by engaging in various problem sets ranked by skill.
+Each problem set is solved when a user enters their code in the corresponding sandbox, which is then matched against the answer using regular expression.
+Users may attempt problem sets more than once.
+Each set displays a percentage (overall progress) and the ability to earn a donut upon 100% completion.

 heroku: https://githappens.herokuapp.com